DHGraz/baposter_unigraz_dh/README.md

-# A template for UniGraz-DH poster
+# A template for UniGraz-DH posters

 This template is based on the `baposter` class written by Brian Amberg and now maintained by Pieter van Oostrum: